jlgerber/jlgerber.github.io/pages/devops/docker/building_dockerfile.md

 ```
 ARG can optionally define a default value

-Variable can only be consumed from the point of definitionl=.
+Variable can only be consumed from the point of definition.

 Variables do **not** persist into derived container.

 Altered build args break build cache at point consumed.

-Variables defined wit hENV overridevariables defined with ARG.
-A variable defined wit hARG can be redifined using ENV.
+Variables defined with ENV override variables defined with ARG.
+A variable defined with ARG can be redifined using ENV.
 Thus a build argument can be passed on to derived containers.

 ```
 # Define build argument for verision